 Do I have the keep the mentor (or mentee) that I originally pick (or that picked me)?

 No, you don’t.
-We ask that mentor pairs try to get to know one another for at least a few months to develop a relationship, however, if you are not receiving a response to your attempts to communicate, or you just don’t feel like there is a connection between you and your mentor (mentee), you should notify Alumni Relations at email@example.com or 215-517-2566.
+We ask that mentor pairs try to get to know one another for at least a few months to develop a relationship, however, if you are not receiving a response to your attempts to communicate, or you just don’t feel like there is a connection between you and your mentor (mentee), you should notify Alumni Engagement at email@example.com or 215-517-2566.
 We will either try to help facilitate the relationship, discern if there is a communication issue, and/or help to get you another mentor or mentee.

 I feel awkward starting the first couple of conversations with my mentor or mentee; how do I get over that?